Jopp-gh/Obsidian-Dune84/Wiki/Pictures.md

 `![[Pict.png|pos-l]]`, `![[Pict.png|pos-r]]`, `![[Pict.png|pos-c]]`

-place your images on the Left, Right or Center of your Note
+place your images on the Left, Right or at the Center of your note

 <br>

-### Image Frames
+### Picture Frames

 `![[Pict.png|frame-a]]`

 Options: a-d

-Frames are not included - add your own frames.
+Frame your pictures.
+Download some frames like [this png template](https://pngimg.com/image/91008).
 Customize your frames under **Style Settings**

 ![I–03](https://user-images.githubusercontent.com/48620536/222982094-4943ac34-34be-4587-8365-78408b671aff.png)